 The 4 longest running, most successful, influential and culturally significant series of the 90s/00s period, Buffy, Xena, The X-Files and Charmed all featured supernatural creatures such as Vampires, Demons, Gods, and Witches.
 Though the Vampires and other supernatural creatures in The X-Files were given a more rational explanation in The X-Files.

-Of course there was a still a place for Sci Fi series like the Star Trek sequels and Babylon 5 and the Doctor Who revival.
+There was a still a place for Sci Fi series like the Star Trek sequels and Babylon 5 and the Doctor Who revival.

 Still even then many of the creatures in these series still had a somewhat supernatural aspect to them such as the Vorlons and the Shadows, who though still aliens were for all intents and purposes Demons and Angels in space, or the mysterious soul hunters in Babylon 5.